jjabakker/GlycoPaint-Pipeline/doc/Installation.md

 The pipeline also uses R for the data analysis.
 R Studio can be downloaded from [https://rstudio.com/products/rstudio/download/](https://rstudio.com/products/rstudio/download/).
 You may have to install R also - instructions to do that are on the site.
 Examples of R scripts are available from the GitHub repository.

 ### Install Time
-With standard software such as PyCharm, Fiji, and TrackMate installed, the pipeline installation should take less than 10 minutes.
+With standard software like PyCharm, Fiji, and TrackMate installed, the pipeline installation should take less than 10 minutes.
 Installing the standard R language and R Studio is optional and only required if data post-processing is performed with R.

 # Available scripts to run the pipeline